Meghan Markle's 4 Royal Patronages Revealed

 Two of the patronages were handed down by Queen Elizabeth II.

 The other two organizations are charities Meghan has chosen to support.
 The first is Smart Works, an organization that aims "to help long-term unemployed and vulnerable women regain the confidence they need to succeed at job interviews, return to employment and transform their lives."
 The organization also provides women with appropriate business attire and job interview training.
 According to Kensington Palace, Meghan visited the organization several times over the past year and has volunteered with organizations that support similar initiatives in the past, including a university program that provided prom dresses to women in underprivileged areas.
-She's also championed women empowerment during her past travels to India and Rwanda, where she worked to help mobilize women in difficult situations.
+She's also championed women empowerment with her past travels to India and Rwanda.

 Last, but certainly not least, is Mayhew—an animal welfare organization that uses public donations to improve the lives of dogs, cats and people locally and internationally.
 The organization offers a number of initiatives, including working with homeless shelters to keep pet owners and their furry friends together and running a Pet Refuge program.
 It also offers educational resources for how people can be responsible pet parents.